Let’s take a look at what it takes to cosplay the Mandalorian.

 At the start of the series, Djarin wore a set of durasteel Mandalorian armor that had been worn and damaged.
 The only parts that were still undamaged were the shoulder pauldron, helmet, and heartplate made of beskar—an incredibly tough metal alloy in the Star War universe that’s so durable, it could withstand blaster shots and lightsaber strikes.

-Find The Best Mandalorian Costumes & Wigs of 2023
+Best Mandalorian Costumes & Wigs of 2023

 He also carries an IB-94 blaster pistol with a holster on his belt, a vibro-knife sheathed in his boot, and an Amban phase-pulse blaster with ammunition on his bandoliers.
 He also carries flash charges and thermal detonators.